Correlation Between Universal Insurance and CLEAN ENERGY

 Pair Corralation between Universal Insurance and CLEAN ENERGY

-Assuming the 90 days horizon Universal Insurance is expected to generate 6.17 times less return on investment than CLEAN ENERGY.
-But when comparing it to its historical volatility, Universal Insurance Holdings is 2.16 times less risky than CLEAN ENERGY.
-It trades about 0.05 of its potential returns per unit of risk.
-CLEAN ENERGY FUELS is currently generating about 0.15 of returns per unit of risk over similar time horizon.
-If you would invest 122.00 in CLEAN ENERGY FUELS on April 24, 2025 and sell it today you would earn a total of 51.00 from holding CLEAN ENERGY FUELS or generate 41.8% return on investment over 90 days.
+Assuming the 90 days horizon Universal Insurance Holdings is expected to under-perform the CLEAN ENERGY.
+But the stock apears to be less risky and, when comparing its historical volatility, Universal Insurance Holdings is 2.12 times less risky than CLEAN ENERGY.
+The stock trades about -0.05 of its potential returns per unit of risk.
+The CLEAN ENERGY FUELS is currently generating about 0.12 of returns per unit of risk over similar time horizon.
+If you would invest 133.00 in CLEAN ENERGY FUELS on May 5, 2025 and sell it today you would earn a total of 42.00 from holding CLEAN ENERGY FUELS or generate 31.58% return on investment over 90 days.

 Time Period3 Months [change]